-A play that ends up out of bounds in the NFL can bring up tricky ramifications for the officiating crew.
-While the rules concerning out of bounds plays are similar to those in college and high school football, subtle differences exist as well.
-In addition, NFL rules on being forced out of bounds periodically go through revisions.
+A play that ends up out of bounds in the National Football League can bring up tricky ramifications for the officiating crew.
+While the rules concerning out of bounds plays are similar in the rule book for professional, college, and high school football, subtle differences exist as well.

 Receiving a Pass

 Many plays in the NFL are made along the sidelines.
 For a reception (or interception) to be made legally, the receiving player must:

 - Catch the ball and come down with both feet or another body part clearly in bounds

 - Maintain control of the ball

 - Make a football move, such as a third step, while still having clear possession of the ball

 If the receiver jumps up for a pass and catches it but comes down with one foot inbounds and then the other foot comes down out of bounds, the pass is ruled incomplete.
 If a player catches the ball with both feet in bounds, maintains control of the ball, and makes an act common in football, the ball becoming loose before the player goes down is ruled a fumble.

 In college and high school football, a receiver only has to get one foot inbounds, but if an NFL receiver gets even a toe on the sideline, the pass is still ruled incomplete.
 Close catches along the sidelines, especially those close to the end zone that can determine whether a play is a touchdown or not, are often challenged by coaches and reviewed by the replay official and the referee in charge of the game.

 When a play ends with a ball carrier going out of bounds, the clock stops until the referee sets the ball back at the line of scrimmage and deems that play is ready to begin again.
 However, if a play ends up out of bounds in the last two minutes of the first half or the last five minutes of the second half, the clock stops and does not restart until the ball is snapped on the next play.